Our scientists spearhead animal-free research into prevention

 This project will:

-• determine whether microplastics that can leach PFASs are found in breast tissue – world-leading microscopy techniques will be used to analyse breast tissue donated by patients to see whether microplastics are present in the breast.
+• determine whether microplastics that can leach PFAS are found in breast tissue – world-leading microscopy techniques will be used to analyse breast tissue donated by patients to see whether microplastics are present in the breast.
 This study will provide insight into the extent of microplastic contamination within the human body and will greatly enhance our understanding of whether PFASs can cause breast cancer.

 EDCs in breast cancer Research Details